 Public cloud adoption in the financial services industry has been reasonably slower because of regulatory disagreements, risk aversion, or entrenched legacy technology.
 Hence, most banking applications in the cloud today tend not to be crucial to operations.
 However, that’s changing now.
-Public cloud computing is becoming immensely attractive to financial institutions.
+Public cloud services are becoming immensely attractive to financial institutions.

 Consider the following factors regarding the deployment of cloud infrastructure as a delivery mechanism for banking services: